 - Update at least one old blog post per week.
 I started doing this last week.
 It is exceptionally frustrating, but also gratifying.
 It takes me about two hours per post to refine, update, and optimize.
 My photography is still very rough, but better than it used to be.
 Each post I update either needs new photos, or I have to find the original digital files somewhere in the ether of Shutterfly, and use my limited editing skills to try to improve them.

 - Produce quality content.
 Don’t just hit publish to get something out there.
 But don’t be afraid to write about things that aren’t popular, or pinnable.
 Write from my heart every day.

 - Be inspired.
 Be inspiring.
 Make sure it remains fun.

 - Be grateful.
-And I am.For all of you and all the opportunities I have been given because you people like to read about my weirdness.
+And I am.For all of you and all the opportunities, I have been given because you people like to read about my weirdness.
 You make it interesting and worth all the hard work.
 And I learn 10 times more from you than I will ever teach others.

-Three to four times a week, Bennett and I go on a nice long walk.
+Three to four times a week, Bennett and I go for a nice long walk.
 It’s now down to a science, and I know I can get about 7,000 steps in during each jaunt.
 I listen to my favorite podcasts, and I am able to clear my head and just walk.
 I live in a very hilly town, so flat space is rare.
 At the top of this one hill, the road flattens out a bit for a quarter of a mile or so.
 That is where I pause to drink some water, check my phone, etc. The other end of that flat surface is a hill that I dread every day.
 It doesn’t look like much.
-At first glance it seems pretty easy, but that hill goes on forever.
+At first glance, it seems pretty easy, but that hill goes on forever.
 It starts off on a slight incline, and then just keeps going up, up, up for probably a half mile.